 Check for Company

 Depending on the time of the year, you may see this wasp on its own or with a group of other wasps.
 Queen wasps are known for being more solitary than the rest of the colony, especially when fall is near.
 If you’re seeing a solitary wasp that still looks like a social wasp that would be in a colony, then there’s a good chance that it is the queen.
-Most queens will depart their nest at the end of the summer so that they can find a place to hibernate, leaving the rest of their colony to die.
+Most queens will depart their nest at the end of the summer so that they can find a place to hibernate (possibly in your home!), leaving the rest of their colony to die.
 This is why it is such a distinguishing feature to consider when determining if this is the queen wasp, or not.
+If a queen wasp does make it into your home, you will certainly want to give our Sacramento wasp removal team a call!

-A telling sign that you have a wasp infestation is that you have found a nest near, or on, your home.
+A telling sign that you have a wasp infestation and need the services of a professional wasp removal team is that you have found a nest near, or on, your home.
 As we’ve mentioned, these insects sting when upset, and though many are solitary insects, there are often other wasps nearby.
 If you notice that there is a wasp nest near your home and you’re looking to eliminate the problem, then removing the nest is a great way to do so, but how?

 There are a few different ways to go about removing a wasp nest.
 Some of the suggested methods included using a broom to knock it down, using water to dampen the nest, destroying it with a baseball bat, or burning it once it’s been knocked down.
 If any of these methods sound like the last thing you’d like to do, then you understand why we don’t suggest doing them.

-All of the methods that people have mentioned in blog posts and forums are far from a safe way to remove a wasp nest, and we strongly suggest avoiding them all.
+All of the methods that people have mentioned in blog posts and forums are far from a safe way to remove a wasp nest in Sacramento, and we strongly suggest avoiding them all.
 If you do have a wasp nest by your house, it’s time to call in the professionals.
 Our team believes in removing these pests in a responsible way that prioritizes the safety and well being of all parties.
-Don’t try and do this on your own, contact our team and we’ll get it taken care of for you.
+Don’t try and do this on your own, contact our team of wasp exterminators in Sacramento and we’ll get it taken care of for you.

 Earthwise Pest Management

 Removing wasps on your own can be dangerous and is not suggested.
-In the case that you have a wasp nest that you need to remove or a wasp infestation that needs to be taken care of, trust the team of professionals at Earthwise Pest Management.
+In the case that you have a wasp nest that you need to remove or a wasp infestation that needs to be taken care of, trust the team of professional wasp removal experts at Earthwise Pest Management.
 We have years of experience working with all types of pests.
 We do our best to provide all of our customers with long-term solutions to their pest problems.

 Want to see what some of our previous clients have said about their experience?
 Check out the reviews and see for yourself just how important customer satisfaction is to our team.